-If a doctor misdiagnosed my medical condition, or if he failed to diagnose the condition for months, is that malpractice?
+If a doctor misdiagnosed my medical condition, is that malpractice?

 By Ben Gobel on January 1, 2020